-Add or Edit a Mailbox (Notification) Type Click on the arrow which Express Me function turned on device. v to the right of the field to display a menu.
-Select the device on essenger calls the user (the system must have the Notification n to activate paging for any mailbox).
-Double click the required Digital Pager: Tells Express Messenger to notify the subscriber at a digital- type pager.
+Add or Edit a Mailbox (Notification) Type Click on the arrow to the right of the field to display a menu.
+Select the device on which Express Messenger calls the user (the system must have the Notification function turned on to activate paging for any mailbox).
+Double click the required device.
+Digital Pager: Tells Express Messenger to notify the subscriber at a digital- type pager.
 Disabled: Express Messenger should not notify the subscriber.
 Extension: Tells Express Messenger to notify the subscriber at an inside extension.
 Message Pager: Tells Express Messenger to notify the subscriber at a message-type pager.
 Telephone: Tells Express Messenger to notify the subscriber at an outside telephone number.
-Tone Pager: Tone Pager: Tells Express Messenger to notify the subscriber at a tone- type pager.
+Tone Pager: Tells Express Messenger to notify the subscriber at a tone- type pager.
 NOTE: If there is no number in the Notification Number field, notification cannot occur even if you enable it.
-(Notification) Schedule Click on the down want Express Mes n arrow next to the field to display a menu.
+(Notification) Schedule n arrow next to the field to display a menu.
 Select when you ssenger to notify the user.
 Around The Clock k: Express Messenger notifies the subscriber whenever a message arrives.
 Disabled: Express Messenger does not notify the subscriber.
 Closed: Express Messenger notifies the subscriber only during closed business hours.
 Open: Express Messenger notifies the subscriber only during open business hours.
 (Notification) Enabled: User can change his or her pager number.
 User Access Disabled: User cannot change his or her pager number.
 The system administrator must change it.
-(Notification) Number Enter the telephor user notification. ne number (up to 35 digits) for Express Messenger to call for Valid digits include 0 to 9, and the [], [#], and [,] keys.
+(Notification) Number Enter the telephone number (up to 35 digits) for Express Messenger to call for user notification.
+Valid digits include 0 to 9, and the [], [#], and [,] keys.

 Add or Edit a Mailbox Personal Contact or Menu Node Routing Numbers Personal Contact Numbers: Enter numbers (cell phone, pager, fax, extension etc.) where callers can contact a mailbox owner instead of leaving a message.
 Callers reaching the owner's mailbox will hear the owner's greeting followed by prompts such as "to reach this person's cell phone, press C, the 2 key."
 Callers responding to a prompt will be transferred to the corresponding number.
-You can assign up to ten contact numbers, one to each digit key [0] through [9].
+Extension-type mailboxes can be programmed with up to ten contact numbers, one to each digit key [0] through [9].
 Key [2] is reserved for cellular phone numbers, key [3] for fax numbers, and key [7] for pager numbers.
 The prompts for the reserved keys are predefined (i.e., "canned") and play in the language specified for the mailbox.
+The [0] key is normally the 'transfer to operator' key.
+If it is reprogrammed as a personal contact key, and you later wish to return it to a "transfer to operator" key, then delete the entry in the 0 field, leaving it blank.
+Guest-type mailboxes are limited to two contact numbers: one for cell phone, the other for pager.
 NOTE: The Personal Contact Numbers feature can be enabled or disabled system-wide.
 For more information see page 86.
 Menu Node Applies to Menu Tree mailboxes used for Multi-level auto attendant.
 Enter the mailbox number where calls should go when a caller presses the associated key.
 The greeting recorded for the Menu Node mailbox prompts callers for the key, as in the following greeting: For Mitel Express Messenger, press 1.
 For NuPoint Messenger, press 2.
 For all other products, press 3.